asyed79gatech/Generative-AI-in-Healthcare-Processing-Patient-notes-using-LLMs/README.md

 **3- Libraries:**

-- pandas and numpy for data manipulation.
+- `pandas` and `numpy` for data manipulation.

-- transformers for model integration and creating LLM pipelines.
+- `transformers` for model integration and creating LLM pipelines.

-- spacy, NLTK and Regex  for linguistic preprocessing of notes.
+- `spacy`, `NLTK` and `Regex`  for linguistic preprocessing of notes.

-- json for managing input/output data formats.
+- `json` for managing input/output data formats.

-- langdetect for patient note language translation pipeline
+- `langdetect` for patient note language translation pipeline

-- concurrne.futures module of the python's standard library to run LLM inferencing tasks on GPU asynchronously using the ThreadPoolExecutor
+- `concurrent.futures` module of the python's standard library to run LLM inferencing tasks on GPU asynchronously using the `ThreadPoolExecutor`

-**4- Hardware:** Used NVIDIA A100 GPU purchased through Google Colab subscription to load the model and run the LLM inferencing.
+**4- Hardware:** Used `NVIDIA A100 GPU` purchased through Google Colab subscription to load the model and run the LLM inferencing.

 ## Dataset